Xangis/wbsrch/README.md

 mkvirtualenv wbsrch

+You'll probably need to upgrade setuptools.
+To do so run:

+pip install --upgrade setuptools

 Then, install the requirements.
 Note that python-dev, libgeoip-dev and libpq-dev have to be installed for the requirements.txt to grab everything correctly.